0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 yourusername hard    nproc          100000 yourusername soft    nofile         100000
 ```
-start your fullnode in a `tmux` session.
+start your VFN in a `tmux` session.

 ```
-tmux new -s fullnode
+tmux new -s vfn

 # verify your file handlers have been increased
 ulimit -n
 100000
 ```

-inside the `tmux` session start the node in fullnode mode.
+inside the `tmux` session start the VFN in VFN mode.
 ```
 # create log directory
 mkdir ~/.0L/logs

 # start node
-diem-node --config ~/.0L/fullnode.node.yaml  >> ~/.0L/logs/node.log 2>&1
+diem-node --config ~/.0L/vfn.node.yaml  >> ~/.0L/logs/node.log 2>&1
 ```

-# 6.6 Check your logs. `tail -f ~/.0L/logs/node.log`
+6.6 Check your logs. `tail -f ~/.0L/logs/node.log`

 When the sync is ongoing, you'd see something like this: